 - 1.1.
-The subject, estimated to be c.84.91ha, is situated c.
+The c.90ha subject site is situated c.
 2.5km to the south east of Killucan and c.
 3.5km north west of Kinnegad, in the townland of Annascannon, County Meath.
 Entrance to the site is from a minor county road and via a wide internal haul road.
-The road has embankments on each side and it, like the quarry, is not largely visible from the surrounding public road network. - 1.2.
+The haul road has embankments on each side of it and, like the quarry, is largely not visible from the surrounding public road network. - 1.2.
 At the time of site inspection, the site is split into three areas. - i.
 To the east of the site is a quarry, with entrance, small office, weighbridge and processing machinery.
-The land has been extensively quarried with material removed below water level, leaving a series of larges ponds/lakes throughout the site.
-There was no evidence of the quarry having been worked recently. - ii.
-To the south west of the site is a recycling centre for inert waste.
-It is an active development, with a portacabin office controlling entry to the site.Working is progressive in a northerly/north-easterly direction filling the void left by previous quarrying activity. - iii.
+The land has been extensively quarried with material removed below water level, leaving a series of large ponds/lakes throughout the site.
+There was no evidence of the quarry having been worked recently. - To the south west of the site is a recycling centre for inert waste.
+It is an active development, with a portacabin office controlling entry to the site.
+Working is progressive in a northerly/north-easterly direction filling the void left by previous quarrying activity. - iii.
 To the north of the landholding is a worked area, also now filled with water (photograph 9).